k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 - **count_indicator** - this setting is set to **true**, by default, for counting the number of records in the source or target, in order to monitor the task execution.
 Set the indicator to **false**, if required, in order to avoid counting the records in the target.

-Note that from TDM 9.3.1 onwards, the schema_name and target_schema_name fields can be populated either with:
+Note that from TDM 9.3.1 onwards, the schema_name and target_schema_name fields can be populated with either:

 - Schema name
 - Global name.
 Add a `@` sign before and after the Global name in order to indicate that the schema name needs to be taken from the Global's value.
 For example: `@CUSTOMER_SCHEMA_NAME@`.
 Populating the schema with a Global is useful when different environments have different schema names.